mjcarley/nbi/README.md

 NBI can also make use of:
 - AGG (Aerodynamic Geometry Generator) https://github.com/mjcarley/agg,
   which requires the Triangle API https://github.com/wo80/Triangle/
-- the iterative solvers in PETSc https://petsc.org/
+- the iterative solvers in PETSc https://petsc.org/ with a version number greater than or equal to 3.17

 AGG provides a geometry specification interface based on the methods of Brenda Kulfan https://www.brendakulfan.com/research, which